I still think about the last funeral I went to.

 I drove away in a hurry, but no one saw me.

-I’m sorry I thought watching was all I could do.
+I’m sorry I thought that watching was all I could do.